etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

     public class DummyProcessKillable extends DalBaseProcess implements KillableProcess {

-We create a variable *stop* that we will use to check the continuity of the execution.
+We create a variable *stop* that will be used to check the continuity of the execution.

     // Add a variable 'stop' to control the kill implementation and set false by default private boolean stop = false;

 In the main loop of the process, we add the check to stop the execution when the variable is set to true.